-- Know the 4 ways to choose and the formulas for 3 of them (I won't test "order unimportant, repetition allowed"). - State the binomial theorem, and use it to find a particular coefficient in a binomial expansion (6.7 #4, 8). - Poker hands (I will describe the hand, and I may give you a strange deck).
+- Know the inclusion-exclusion formula and be able to apply it and use a Venn diagram to illustrate. - Know the 4 ways to choose and the formulas for 3 of them (I won't test "order unimportant, repetition allowed"). - Poker hands (I will describe the hand, and I may give you a strange deck or strange hand).